MarolaSA/data-analyst-marola/The_City_of_Vancouver/DQCVC.md

 ### ***Goal***

-Define and enforce rules, through which it is determined whether the dataset passes or fails the rules, if the dataset passes will be stored in the Trusted Zone.
+Implement a ETL to define, configure, and enforce rules, through which it is determined whether the dataset passes or fails the rules, if the dataset passes will be stored in the Trusted Zone.

 ### ***Methodology***

 **1. Trusted Zone Design and Implementation**
 -  Design and implementation of the Trusted Zone to stored the dataset tha pass the quality control.

-##### **Trusted Zone Design and Implementation**
+##### **Trusted Zone Design in Drawio**

 ![image](https://github.com/user-attachments/assets/9c59c580-64b8-406a-8cc8-cb10868677db)